 - Sire-Dam -

-Ascot is soon to become the first racecourse to provide sectional timing and, when it does, racegoers will be able to gauge exactly what fractions horses are capable of.
+Ascot has become the first racecourse to provide sectional timing – allowing racegoers to gauge exactly what fractions horses are capable of.

-Had the information been available at Royal Ascot it would have revealed just how quick Bound For Nowhere sped at in a frenetic Diamond Jubilee Stakes.
+Had the information been available at Royal Ascot in 2018 it would have revealed just how quick Bound For Nowhere sped at in a frenetic Diamond Jubilee Stakes.

 The commentator observed that he broke like a “bullet out of a gun”.
 The Champions Series does not mind a bit of licence but it is estimated that a bullet comes out of a gun about 1500 miles per hour and that kind of pace, you fancy, might be beyond even the most sophisticated machines designed to monitor equine performance.